 Nearing the end of pregnancy can induce feelings of anticipation, anxiety, fear, happiness, dread, hopefulness, excitement and so much more.
 After experiencing 40 weeks of pregnancy, give or take, a woman knows how to be pregnant.
 She has been pregnant so long that she forgets what it’s like to NOT be pregnant.
 Which makes her wonder… will her body really know what to do?
 Will her body know how to go into labor?

-In this blog post I hope to give a detailed description of the signs of labor to use as a road map as parents walk through the unknowns of childbirth.
-But know this, even with map in hand, becoming a parent necessitates stepping into the unknown.
+The following is a detailed description of the signs of labor for parents to use as a road map as they walk through the unknowns of childbirth.
+(But know this, even with map in hand, becoming a parent necessitates stepping into the unknown.
+Get ready for an adventure!)

 Signs of Labor – Is It Baby Time?

 One way to look at the onset of labor is by comparing it to becoming sick.
-Some people become sick quickly – they wake up in the middle of the night, throw up and immediately feel achey with a fever.
+Some people become sick quickly – they wake up in the middle of the night, throw up, and immediately feel achey with a fever.
 It’s obvious that they are sick!

 Just like sickness, determining if it’s signs of labor can be obvious or… NOT!
-Both, and everything in between is normal!
+Both, and everything in between, is normal!
 Sometimes the best way to determine if you’re in labor is by hindsight – it’s 20/20!

 Early Signs of Labor